-Our dedicated professional staff, along with students serving as Resident Assistants (RAs) help to create a safe and enjoyable living atmosphere.
+Our dedicated professional staff, along with students serving as Resident Assistants (RAs) and Learning Community Assistants (LCAs) help to create a safe and enjoyable living atmosphere.
 They strive to assist our students’ growth and to achieve our expectations of respect and civility.

 Traditional Community Living

 Jasper and Chrysostom are traditional-style dorms where two students share a bedroom and everyone on the floor shares a bathroom.
-Chrysostom houses freshman only.
+Chrysostom houses continuing students in single-room accommodations.

 The Arches program is a learning and living community for freshmen.
 Students live together in a residence hall and take one class each semester of their freshmen year that is specifically designed for the Arches program, which incorporates cultural excursions and service projects.
 In addition, special events and activities are offered to Arches students, so they can bond, develop a sense of community, and create lasting friendships with peers, faculty and coordinators.

 Global Jaspers is an intentional partnership between Residence Life and Global Engagement to create a community for Jaspers looking to globalize their NYC experience by joining an intentionally placed residential community made up of students from around the world.